Morocco (film): Background

-Even before Josef von Sternberg's The Blue Angel was released to international acclaim in 1930, Paramount Pictures took a keen interest in its new star, Marlene Dietrich.
+Even before Josef von Sternberg's The Blue Angel was released to global acclaim in 1930, Paramount Pictures took a keen interest in its new star, Marlene Dietrich.
 When the Berlin production was completed in January, Sternberg departed Germany before its premiere on April 1, confident his work would be a success.
 Legend has it that Dietrich included a copy of author Benno Vigny's story Amy Jolly in a going-away gift package to Sternberg when he sailed for America.
 He and screenwriter Jules Furthman would write a script for Morocco based on the Vigny story.

 On the basis of test footage Sternberg provided from the yet unreleased The Blue Angel, producer B. P. Schulberg agreed to bring Dietrich to Hollywood in February 1930 under a two-picture contract.
 When she arrived in the United States, Sternberg welcomed her with gifts, including a green Rolls-Royce Phantom II, which featured in some scenes of Morocco.

 Dietrich "was subjected to the full power of Paramount's public relations machine", launching her into "international stardom" before American moviegoers had seen her as Lola Lola in The Blue Angel, which appeared in U.S. theaters in 1931.